Albertleh/docu-helper/README.md

 # Caritas Documentation Helper

-This tool provides the Caritas caregivers with a better user interface for documenting Behavior of Clients.
+This tool provides Caritas caregivers with a faster and efficient user interface for documenting behavior of clients.

 # Getting Started with Create React App